 The Eye Center of Central PA’s incredibly talented team of eye surgeons offer the most advanced technology in cataract surgery.
 Cataract surgery is one of the most commonly performed treatments in the world, and it is considered to be both safe and effective for many.
 Cataract surgery involves very tiny incisions, and no stitches are generally needed.
-Handheld instruments are used to gain access to the cataract, which is broken up by ultrasonic energy and removed in small fragments from the eye with gentle suction.
+With standard cataract surgery, handheld instruments are used to gain access to the cataract, which is broken into small fragments by ultrasonic vibrations and removed from the eye with gentle suction.
 Refractive laser cataract surgery is the most advanced technology with computer controlled high speed laser precision.
 The laser provides accurate astigmatic correction to help achieve a goal of being less dependent on glasses.
-During a comprehensive eye examination, we will thoroughly assess your condition and talk about the advantages of each technique.
+During your consultation exam, we will thoroughly assess your cataracts and discuss the advantages of each technique.

-If you are suffering from cataracts contact us to schedule a consultation with one of our board-certified ophthalmologists.
-During your comprehensive eye examination, one of our ophthalmologists will identify the type of cataract you have, as well as its progression.
-We will also assess your medical history and lifestyle to make sure you get the best plan for treatment possible.
+If cataracts are affecting your vision and way of life, contact us to schedule a consultation with one of our board-certified ophthalmologists.
+During your comprehensive eye examination, we will assess your cataracts, as well as your overall medical history and lifestyle to ensure a personalized treatment plan.

 Your cataract surgery will most likely be performed at our outpatient surgical facility in Allenwood, which holds accreditation with the AAAHC (Accreditation Association for Ambulatory Health Care).
 Before the procedure, we will go over what you can expect from treatment in terms of your results, the rate your vision may improve, and recovery details.
-Since each patient is different, procedure outcomes vary person-to-person.
-The majority of patients are happy with their results and the success of their surgery, and they often experience better vision than what they had in the past.
 You will receive mild sedation for your surgery.
 You will receive numbing drops in your operative eye and your eye will be dilated for surgery.
 The surgery is completed usually in less than 15 minutes.
 During your surgery your cloudy lens is removed and replaced with a clear lens.
 Your artificial lens will not degrade, the results from your procedure are long-lasting.
+Since each patient is different, procedure outcomes vary person-to-person.
+The majority of patients experience clearer vision within a few days of their procedure and are happy with their results and the success of their surgery.
 However, some patients will still develop PCO (posterior capsule opacification) in the months or years following their cataract removal, which will create cloudy, blurred vision once more.
 Thankfully, PCO is quickly and easily treated with a procedure known as a YAG laser capsulotomy.

 Follow-Up for cataract surgery